In this explainer, we will learn how to find the inverse of a function by changing the subject of the formula.

 Example 2: Determining Whether Functions Are Invertible

 For a function to be invertible, it has to be both injective and surjective.
-As the codomains are not given to us for any of the above functions, ensuring that they are surjective is easy for us to do; we can simply choose the codomain to be equal to the range for each of them.
+As it was given that the codomain of each of the given functions is equal to its range, this means that the functions are surjective.
 Hence, let us focus on testing whether each of these functions is injective, which in turn will show us whether they are invertible.

 In option A,